Expert Opinion | Amazon of the Future – this is how the marketplace will develop

 Ronny Marx

 Managing Director at intomarkets and co-founder of merchantdays, he is also an authority in the field of e-commerce.
-Through his years of experience in advising sellers, he can provide excellent insights and especially outlooks into the future of the e-commerce world.
+With his years of experience in advising sellers, he can provide excellent insights and, above all, outlooks into the future of the e-commerce world.

 How do you see the development of Fulfilment by Amazon (FBA) in the coming years?

 Igor Branopolski: FBA is one of the many services offered by Amazon and a part of Amazon Prime for buyers.
-Certainly, some processes will be improved thanks to technological advancements and the further growth of Amazon Logistics, allowing the online giant to operate even more effectively.
+Certainly, some processes will be improved thanks to technological advancements and the continued growth of Amazon Logistics, allowing the online giant to operate even more effectively.
 Effectiveness and speed will therefore, as in previous years, be prioritized.
-Additionally, there is Amazon’s promise to achieve CO2 neutrality by the year 2040.
-We will likely see new innovative solutions as well as pitfalls, such as the recent AmaZen boxes for warehouse employees.
-However, traditional transport service providers like DHL, DPD, Hermes, etc., will need to catch up in terms of logistics today in order to keep pace with Amazon.
+Additionally, there is Amazon’s promise to achieve CO2 neutrality by 2040.
+We will likely see new innovative solutions, as well as pitfalls, such as the recent AmaZen boxes for warehouse employees.
+However, traditional transport service providers like DHL, DPD, Hermes, etc., will need to catch up in terms of logistics to keep pace with Amazon.

 Last year, at the beginning of the pandemic, there were shortages and delivery restrictions with FBA.
 Suppliers of goods that are not essential for daily needs were no longer allowed to send items to the fulfillment centers.
 Will FBA change, and how can sellers protect themselves from similar scenarios in the future?